raek/pladder/README.md

 The `--dbus` flag can be given to `pladder-cli` to run commands on the new background service.
-To check in on the service you can use this command (which also display its most recent log lines):
+To check in on the service you can use this command (which also displays its most recent log lines):

     systemctl --user status pladder-bot.servcie